srini-id/ImpexDocs-CodingChallenge/README.md

 *If your code does not build or we can not get it to run based on your instructions, we will not be going any further.*

 Your front end and datalayer can be any technology you wish.
-Choose this wisely as you may want to build certain tests with associated with the code so the technology choice can become important.
+Choose this wisely as you may want to build certain tests associated with the code so the technology choice can become important.